elangovanangannan2/ICSE-Grade-7/Geography/010-Europe/025-answer-set-1.md

 (iii) **What are some environmental challenges faced by Europe?** → Climate change, deforestation, pollution.
 (iv) **Explain the term ‘Mediterranean Climate’ with examples.** → Characterized by hot, dry summers and mild, wet winters.
 Found in Spain, Italy, Greece.

+#### **Question 9**

+(i) **List and explain any three factors that influence the climate of Europe.** →
+   - **Latitude:** The northern location of Europe affects its climate, with colder temperatures in the north and warmer climates in the south.
+   - **Proximity to Water Bodies:** The Atlantic Ocean and the Mediterranean Sea help moderate temperatures, leading to milder climates in coastal regions.
+   - **Mountain Barriers:** The Alps and other mountain ranges influence wind patterns and precipitation, affecting the climate of different regions.

+(ii) **Write a short note on the Scandinavian Highlands.** → The Scandinavian Highlands, or Scandinavian Mountains, stretch across Norway and Sweden.
+These mountains are characterized by steep slopes, deep fjords, and glacial landscapes.
+They play a vital role in shaping Norway’s rugged terrain and support activities like hydroelectric power generation and tourism.

+(iii) **Define tundra and taiga regions found in Europe.** →
+   - **Tundra:** Found in northern Europe, mainly in parts of Norway, Sweden, Finland, and Russia.
+It has extreme cold, permafrost, and minimal vegetation.
+   - **Taiga:** Also called the boreal forest, it stretches across Scandinavia and Russia, featuring dense coniferous forests with cold winters and short summers.

+(iv) **Discuss the impact of global warming on European geography.** → Global warming affects Europe through rising temperatures, melting glaciers, rising sea levels, and increased occurrences of extreme weather events like heatwaves, storms, and droughts.
+Coastal regions face threats from flooding, and the Alpine glaciers are shrinking at an alarming rate.

+#### **Question 10**

+(i) **With reference to the picture below, answer the following questions:**
+   - **(a) Identify the natural landform shown in the image.** → Example: Fjord
+   - **(b) Name one country where this landform is found.** → Norway
+   - **(c) How does it impact human settlement?** → Fjords provide natural harbors, supporting fishing and trade but also making transportation and farming challenging in steep areas.

+(ii) **Why are rivers and lakes important for Europe’s economy?** → Rivers and lakes provide drinking water, support agriculture, serve as trade routes, and generate hydroelectric power.
+Major rivers like the Danube and Rhine are key transportation networks.

+(iii) **Explain how the geography of Europe has influenced its history.** → Europe’s natural barriers like mountains and rivers shaped the formation of different civilizations.
+The Mediterranean facilitated trade and cultural exchange, while rivers helped in industrialization and urban development.

+(iv) **Write a brief note on Switzerland’s tourism industry.** → Switzerland’s tourism industry thrives due to its picturesque Alps, ski resorts, lakes, and cultural attractions like Zurich and Geneva.
+It is famous for adventure tourism, hiking, and winter sports, making it a top global travel destination.

 **End of the Answer Key**